Iterative execution of discrete and inverse discrete Fourier transforms with applications for signal denoising via sparsification: Iterative convergence under sparsification

 We can explore the general convergence properties of Algorithm \ref{alg:ft_it} using sparsification functions for $h()$ and $g()$ via the following simulation design:

-\begin{itemize} \item Set $\mathbf{x}$ to a length $n$ vector of $\mathcal{N}(0,1)$ random variables. \item Define $h()$ to generate a sparse version of $\mathbf{x}$ where the proportion $p$ of elements with the smallest absolute values are set to 0. \item Define $g()$ to generate a sparse version of $\mathbf{w}$ where the proportion $p$ of complex coefficients with the smallest magnitudes are set to $0 + 0i$. \item Define $c()$ to identify convergence when the indices of 0 values in the output of $h()$ are identical on two sequential iterations. \item The discrete and inverse discrete Fourier transforms are realized using the Fast Fourier Transform. \end{itemize}
+\begin{itemize}[labelindent=5pt, topsep=4pt] \item Set $\mathbf{x}$ to a length $n$ vector of $\mathcal{N}(0,1)$ random variables. \item Define $h()$ to generate a sparse version of $\mathbf{x}$ where the proportion $p$ of elements with the smallest absolute values are set to 0. \item Define $g()$ to generate a sparse version of $\mathbf{w}$ where the proportion $p$ of complex coefficients with the smallest magnitudes are set to $0 + 0i$. \item Define $c()$ to identify convergence when the indices of 0 values in the output of $h()$ are identical on two sequential iterations. \item The discrete and inverse discrete Fourier transforms are realized using the Fast Fourier Transform. \end{itemize}

+Both general and sparsification versions of Algorithm \ref{alg:ft_it} are supported by the IterativeFT R package available at \href{https://hrfrost.host.dartmouth.edu/IterativeFT}{https://hrfrost.host.dartmouth.edu/IterativeFT}.
 Following this design, we applied the algorithm to 50 simulated $\mathbf{x}$ vectors for each distinct $n$ value in the range from 50 to 1,000 using the sparse proportion of $p=0.5$ and the maximum number of iterations $i_m=50$.
 Figure \ref{fig:convergence_vs_n} below displays the mean number of iterations until convergence as a function of $n$.
 Figure \ref{fig:convergence_vs_p} illustrates the results from a similar simulation that used a fixed $n$ of 500 and sparse proportion value ranging from $0.1$ to $0.9$.
 For all of the tests visualized in Figures \ref{fig:convergence_vs_n} and \ref{fig:convergence_vs_p}, the algorithm converged to a stable pattern of sparsity in $\mathbf{x}$.
 Not surprisingly, the number of iterations required to achieve a stable sparsity pattern increased with the growth in either $n$ or $p$.
 If $h()$ and $g()$ are changed to set all elements with absolute value or magnitude below the mean to 0 (see simulation design in Section \ref{sec:denoising}), the relationship between mean iterations until convergence and $n$ is similar to that shown in Figure \ref{fig:convergence_vs_n}.
 Changing the generative model for $\mathbf{x}$ to include a non-random periodic signal (e.g., sinusodial signal or spike signal) also generates similar convergence results.